xBourner/status-card/README.md

 - **Turn on List Display Mode** - will show a list of entities instead of controllable cards
 - **Theme** - Choose a theme for the card
 - **More Info Columns** - Specify the amount of columns you will see in the popup
+- **Wrap Content** - Get a multine view instead of a single line view.
+You don't need to scroll anymore.
+- **Content Layout** - Change between horizontal or vertical layout.
 - **Color** - Change all icon colors for all domains & device_classes at once
 - **Icon Background Color** - Change the background color of all icons at once.
 Default is an rgba value so it has some opactiy.
 - **Enable Total Entities** - Shows all entities instead of "on" state entities at default